skatingboy2006/pydaemon/README.md

 ### 4. Logging

 With Pydaemon it is easy to manage your errors because it supports logging.
-Log information are being stored in:
+Log information is being stored in:

     ~/.pydaemon/<project_name>/logs/<daemon_name>/